archonology/Bubble-World/README.md

 #### [License Info](#license-info)

 ## Description
 An Experiment in understanding and developing a social media app.
-Bubble World is a backend application that utilizes MongoDB, Mongoose, and Express to explore the possiblities of social media.
+Bubble World is a back end application that utilizes MongoDB, Mongoose, and Express to explore the possiblities of social media.

 ## Technology
 The tech dependencies used in this application are MongoDB, Express 4.17, & Mongoose 6.0.